How the 720B fits into the 720 story

 Why it branches from the family

-The 720B is treated as the representative branch because it captures the turbofan development that gave the family its most durable operating form.
+The 720B stands out within the Boeing 720 family because it captures the turbofan development that gave the family its most durable operating form.

 Fact rows